Somoza family: Anastasio Somoza García

-Anastasio Somoza García (1 February 1898 – 29 September 1956) was the founder of the Somoza dictatorship.
+Anastasio Somoza García (1 February 1896 – 29 September 1956) was the founder of the Somoza dictatorship.
 He was born into a wealthy coffee planter family as the son of senator Anastasio Somoza Reyes and Julia García.
 He was educated at the Instituto Nacional de Oriente and the Pierce School of Business Administration in Philadelphia.
 During his time in the United States, he learned the English language and met his wife Salvadora Debayle Sacasa, the daughter of a wealthy and politically connected family.

 After returning to Nicaragua, Anastasio Somoza García joined the Liberal revolt in 1926.
 He worked as an interpreter during peace talks between the United States and the Nicaraguan factions, improving his reputation among United States officials.
-When José María Moncada assumed the presidency in 1929, he served as the Governor of León, the Consul to Costa Rica, the Minister of Foreign Affairs and Moncada’s personal aide.
-When the United States Marines organised the National Guard, Somoza became an officer and later an assistant to the Commander.
-Following the Marine departure in 1933, he became the Head of the National Guard.
+When José María Moncada assumed the presidency in 1929, Somoza served as the governor of León, the Consul to Costa Rica, the Minister of Foreign Affairs, and Moncada's personal aide.
+When the United States Marines organized the Nicaraguan National Guard, Somoza became an officer and later an assistant to the Commander.
+Following the departure of the U.S. Marines in 1933, Somoza became the Head of the National Guard.

 In 1936, Anastasio Somoza García executed a military coup.
 Leveraging his control of the National Guard, he overthrew President Juan Bautista Sacasa and replaced him with his own candidate for Acting President, Carlos Brenes Jarquín.
 Somoza was nominated for the presidency a week later at a Liberal Party convention on 16 June 1936 and was inaugurated into office on 1 January 1937.

 Anastasio Somoza García was the President of Nicaragua for the next nineteen years.
 He occupied the presidency directly for most of this period, only occasionally ruling through puppets.
 To maintain support from the National Guard, he put family members and close friends in positions of power.
 He fostered the support of the United States, with his regime backing U.S. foreign policy.
-He pursued economic developmentalism and sought to modernise Nicaragua.
+He pursued economic developmentalism and sought to modernize Nicaragua.
 Somoza's policies focused on growing exports, as well as creating economic infrastructure and public agencies.
-These policies did little for the common citizen, but benefited Somoza’s fortune significantly.
+These policies did little for the common citizen, but benefited Somoza's fortune significantly.

 Anastasio Somoza García was assassinated in 1956.
 He was shot by poet Rigoberto López Pérez and died several days later on 29 September 1956.